Board of Trustees By-Laws

 A majority vote of those participating in a monthly meeting (a quorum being present) shall be the act of the meeting.

-Article XV – Communications to the Board
+Article XV – Official Communications with the Board

-Communications to the Board of Trustees from persons not members of the Board of Trustees should, except in the case of the President be in writing and submitted to the Special Assistant to the President at the President’s Office e-mail address(president@mc3.edu).
+Communications to be submitted to the entire Board of Trustees from persons not members of the Board of Trustees should, except in the case of the President, be in writing and submitted to the Chief of Staff at the President’s Office e-mail address (president@mc3.edu).

 Article XVI – Amendment